railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 	By default the hourly cost of an employee is given by the standard cost of the product linked to that employee.
-	But if you install the ``hr_contract`` module it's possible to manage contracts differently.
+	But if you install the :mod:`hr_contract` module it's possible to manage contracts differently.
 	The hourly cost of the employee is then automatically calculated from their employment contract when they enter their timesheet data.